pens/rgb.sh/_posts/2019-03-07-digitization.md

 {% include digitization/document.sh %}
 ```

 I also have a bunch of art I made back in high school.
-Smaller pieces were also scanned using the flatbed.
+Smaller pieces were scanned using the flatbed.
 Large artwork was photographed with my DSLR on a tripod with as even of lighting as possible.
 I then trimmed the photos down to fit the art.

 # Email